mushanyoung/docker-aria2-watching/README.md

 # docker-aria2-watching

 Dockerized aria2 daemon service with webui, watching torrents.

 ## Usage

-* Configure /DOWNLOAD, /CONFIG, /WATCH and RPC_SECRET_CODE in either of following examples.
+- Configure /DOWNLOAD, /CONFIG, /WATCH and RPC_SECRET_CODE in either of following examples.
-* Aria2 daemon service will be accessible over HTTP from port 6800 (or any port you mapped to).
+- Aria2 daemon service will be accessible over HTTP from port 6800 (or any port you mapped to).
-* WebUI, [Aria2Ng](https://github.com/mayswind/AriaNg) will be accessible over HTTP from port 8080 (or any port you mapped to).
+- WebUI, [Aria2Ng](https://github.com/mayswind/AriaNg) will be accessible over HTTP from port 8080 (or any port you mapped to).
-* /DOWNLOAD will be the default download path.
+- Volume /data will be the default download path.
-* /CONFIG saves configs and logs.
+- Volume /conf saves configs and logs.
-* Torrent files being added to /WATCH folder will be automatically added as a aria2 new task.
+- Torrent files being added to /watch volume will be automatically added as aria2 tasks.
-* RPC_SECRET_CODE is for communicating with aria2 daemon service.
+- SECRET ('watching' if it is omitted) is for communicating with aria2 daemon service.
-* PUID and PGID can be specified by environment variables.
+- PUID and PGID can be specified by environment variables.
+If they're omitted, root will be used.

 ### Docker Run

 ```
 $ docker run -d --name aria2 \
     -p 6800:6800 \